This is ALL THINGS CONSIDERED from NPR News. I'm Melissa Block.

-Moroccan rapper Mouad Belrhouat — commonly known as "El-Haqed," or "the sullen one" (shown here on an album cover) — has been jailed for four months and is awaiting trial in Casablanca.
-His supporters say his case shows the limits of recent, post-Arab Spring political reforms.
+Moroccan rapper Mouad Belrhouate, shown here on an album cover, is commonly known as El-Haqed, or "the defiant one."
+He's been jailed for four months and is awaiting trial in Casablanca.
+His supporters say his case shows the limits of recent political changes introduced by King Mohammed VI.

 Credit Abdelhak Senna / AFP/Getty Images

-Young protesters in Rabat, Morrocco, demand political and social changes along with Belrhouat's release, Sept.
-11, 2011,
+Young protesters in Rabat, Morocco, demand political and social changes along with the release of jailed rapper Mouad Belrhouate on Sept.
+11, 2011.

 Morocco has been called one of the winners of the Arab Spring.
-The country's young king, Mohammed VI, offered a new constitution and early elections, taking the steam out of the February 20th protest movement.
+The country's young king, Mohammed VI, offered a new constitution and early elections, taking the steam out of a protest movement that rose up last February.

-But the arrest and trial of an artist who writes provocative rap songs shows that the reforms have a long way to go.
+But the arrest and trial of an artist who writes provocative rap songs show that there seem to be limits to the reforms.

-The rap songs of 24-year-old Moaud Belrhouat are popular in Morocco, even more so after the four months he has spent in jail.
+The rap songs of 24-year-old Mouad Belrhouate are popular in Morocco, even more so after the four months he has spent in jail.